 Mocha getting to know his children!

-All Smoky Mountain Doodle puppies will have been examined by our veterinarian at approximately six weeks old; will have received age appropriate vaccinations and deworming; and will be microchipped.
+Your Smoky Mountain Doodle puppy will have been examined by our veterinarian at approximately six weeks old; will have received age appropriate vaccinations and deworming; and will be microchipped.

 Puppy parents will receive a very special puppy pack which includes: